 What is a spreadsheet?

 A spreadsheet was originally a paper sheet with pre-printed boxes or cells for numbers used in accounting.
-Each cell could be referred to by its position on the sheet.
+Each cell could be referred to by its position on the sheet, and instead of a calculation using fixed numbers, like 1.23+4.56, one could refer to the values in the named cells, CELL1 + CELL2.
+This way, formulas could remain fixed, while the numbers going into the formulas could be easily updated.
 This convenient layout of rows and columns of cells arranged into tables was moved to computers and became spreadsheet software.

 What does spreadsheet software do?